NicolaeTelescu/waweet/README.md

 npm start
 ```

 Now you can enter \"localhost:3000\" and your application should be running.
+Items are duplicated for showing more explicitly the pagination.
 <br/><br/><br/>

 ## Next features/technologies to implement: